Use Your Birding & Nature Vacation to Revitalize Your Mind and Body.

 Lodging Packages

-Second-half-week birders, first-time NRBNF folks meet us Thursday for Birding by Butt at Opossum Creek Retreat - coffee is ready at 6 AM; breakfast at 8 AM.
+Thursday (newcomer, second-Half week)- meet Thursday for Birding by Butt at Opossum Creek Retreat; coffee is on at 6, breakfast at 8, outings begin at 9 AM.

-Items provided upon check-in include a printed checklist, personal itinerary/name tag.
+Items provided upon check-in include a printed checklist, personal itinerary, name tag, and t-shirt.

-4pm presentation in the Meadows at Opossum Creek Retreat
+4pm presentation in the Meadows at Opossum Creek Retreat.
+Casual and approximately 1 hour.
+Grab fresh popcorn from the kitchen.

 Breakfast